 Question: I had a car accident last year.
 Since then I’ve been decreasing the hours I’ve worked as I am able to do less and less due to my constant neck and back pain.
 I’m now working just fifteen (15) hours a month and have applied for disability.
 As stated above, my neck and back disability have affected my earned income for months.
 How does Social Security disability decide when my disability should start?

-Answer: The date when your disability started is called your onset date.
+Answer: The date when your disability starts is called your onset date.
 The date that the Social Security Administration (SSA) decides that you first became disabled its rules because you are unable to perform substantial gainful work is called your “established onset date” (EOD).